inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-functionality.rst

 :Name:  Maumere Tsunami
 :InaSAFE:  A tsunami in maumere (Mw 8.1)
-:Source: AIFDR and Badan Geologi
+:Source: AIFDR-AUSAID and Badan Geologi
 :License: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
 :Coverage: Maumere, Flores
 :About: In September 2011 the Indonesian government held a national exercise in Maumere, Flores.
-AIFDR assisted Badan Geologi in developing a tsunami model for Maumere based on an Mw 8.1 earthquake.
+AIFDR-AUSAID assisted Badan Geologi in developing a tsunami model for Maumere based on an Mw 8.1 earthquake.
 The Tsunami was modelled using the an open source software called ANUGA and elevation from NEXTMap.
 The water depth is the maximum depth occurring across the entire tsunami event.
 Go to http://anuga.anu.edu.au/ and http://intermap.com/

 .. image:: /static/socialisation/tsunami.png
    :align: center